 This isn’t a reminder to go and pop by the local ‘Go Outdoors’ shop (sorry folks), this is a reminder to go outside and spend some time in our great outdoors!
 Salford, along with Greater Manchester as a whole, has plenty of green spaces for you to explore.
 Salford itself is around 60% green space (including the beautiful Peel Park), so there are plenty of places to relax whilst grabbing some fresh air.

 Getting a healthy dose of fresh air surrounded by nature is scientifically proven to enhance your mental wellbeing.
 Salford isn’t exactly notorious for bright blue skies, but if you are able to catch some sun, the vitamin D will help improve your mood as it enables the body to release endorphins and serotonin.
 Just make sure that if you are catching those sun rays, you’ve got sunglasses and sunscreen on hand.

 Be in the present

 Paying more attention to the present moment can improve your mental wellbeing.
-This includes your thoughts and feelings, your body and the world around you.
 This awareness is otherwise known as “mindfulness”.
 Mindfulness can help you enjoy life more and understand yourself better.
 It can positively change the way you feel about life and how you approach challenges.
-Being in the present will allow you to address the challenges that matter now, and reduce anxieties about uncertain situations in the future.
+Being in the present will allow you to address the challenges that matter now.
+It also reduces anxieties about uncertain situations in the future.
 If the future is unpredictable, it’s counter-productive to spend time overly worrying about it.